Digital Minimalism

 Digital minimalism is not a dumb phone cosplay contest.
 Most people still need maps, messages, banking, calendar, camera, notes, music, rides, work tools, and real communication.

 The problem is the noisy layer on top.
-Social feeds, short video, shopping loops, news refreshes, games, and algorithmic apps turn the phone from a tool into a slot machine you carry everywhere.
+Social feeds, short video, shopping loops like Pinterest, streaming loops like Netflix, news refreshes, games like Candy Crush, and algorithmic apps turn the phone from a tool into a slot machine you carry everywhere.

 Fella fits the practical version.
 Keep the useful phone.
 Block the selected apps that steal attention.
-Use one emergency 5-minute unlock when real life needs access.
+Use one 5-minute emergency unlock per session when real life needs access.

 The practical rules